Haivision/srt/docs/API.md

 but will have no effect on the listener socket itself.

-- Note that when this flag is set only on a group, it applies to a specific receiving operation being done on that group (i.e. it is not derived from the socket of which the group is a member).
+- Note that when this flag is set only on a group, it applies to a specific sending operation being done on that group (i.e. it is not derived from the socket of which the group is a member).

 ---